CodeFromAnywhere/typerepo/modules/get-imports-exports/README.md

 For external modules, uses the version that was already present in dependencies, or uses "*"

 Also keeps the dependencies that were already there, nothing is removed.

-## 📄 findAndWriteImportsExports (exported const)

-takes an operation base path and finds all imports and exports in all the files, and writes it to the ts-imports/ts-exports indexes

-NB: has a side effect: it also updates the package.json to include all needed dependencies.

 ## 📄 getDefaultSymbolType (exported const)